modmore/docs/en/02_ContentBlocks/v1.x/11_Internationalization.md

-ContentBlocks is available in English (default), German, French, Dutch, Polish, Russian and Swedish, [which we manage through CrowdIn](https://crowdin.net/project/modmore-contentblocks).
+ContentBlocks itself is available in English (default), German, French, Dutch, Polish, Russian and Swedish, [which we manage through CrowdIn](https://crowdin.net/project/modmore-contentblocks).
 This covers all core text, including instructions, buttons, labels, settings and more.

 The data you define through the component (fields, layouts and templates) also supports translations since v1.1.
 This allows you to present different names and descriptions for your users depending on their manager language.
 We support lexicons on field, layout and template names and descriptions, as well as field and layout settings and properties on select input types (chunk, snippet and chunk selector).

+At the moment ContentBlocks does not have a built-in way to translate your content.
+For this we recommend a multi-context solution (optionally with the Babel and/or LangRouter extras).
+Note that ContentBlocks and Lingua are **not** compatible.

 [TOC]